airincs/streaming-project-car/README.md

 ![alt text](https://github.com/airincs/streaming-project-car/blob/main/images/jsonoutput.PNG)
 ![alt text](https://github.com/airincs/streaming-project-car/blob/main/images/carbuckets3.PNG)

-### Redshift + PowerBI
+### Redshift + PowerBI + AWS QuickSight
 We then copy the JSON data from the S3 Bucket into Redshift.
 We convert the JSON data into CSV in order to easily store it.
 We then connect to Redshift via PowerBI and create a high-level report of the data.
+A report was also created within QuickSight

 ![alt text](https://github.com/airincs/streaming-project-car/blob/main/images/redshift%20query.PNG)
 ![alt text](https://github.com/airincs/streaming-project-car/blob/main/images/PowerBI.PNG)